freedomofpress/securedrop-docs/docs/appendices/threat_model/threat_model.rst

 | system           |                                                            |
 +------------------+----------+-------------------------------------------------+

-Implications of SecureDrop Area Compromise
+Implications of SecureDrop area compromise
 ------------------------------------------

-What a Compromise of the *Application Server* Can Surrender
+What a compromise of the *Application Server* can surrender
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 -  The server sees the plaintext codename, used as the login identifier,